mnzaki/guc-berlin-met-bootcamp-2015/welcome.md

 simple web app!

 ### Algorithms?
+And data structures.
+You have learned about Stacks and Queues, and sorting algorithms, and it's time to see some slightly more complicated things.

 ### OOP and Design Patterns
 We will introduce you to Object-Oriented Programming in Java, which should help